How to Unlock the Bootloader and Root the Google Pixel 3 with Magisk

 - After a few seconds, your phone should exit the bootloader menu and reboot to TWRP recovery.

 - Tap on Install.

-- Find the Magisk installer script you saved to your Download folder.
+- Find the TWRP installer script you saved to your Download folder.

 - Tap on it and use the slider to install it.

-- Now, reboot back to the Android Pie OS and check the status of your root by opening up Magisk Manager.
+- Now, reboot back to the OS and check the status of your root by opening up Magisk Manager.

 Part 3 – What do I do now?

 What are some of the things you can do with your Pixel 3 or Pixel 3 XL after rooting with Magisk?
 Here’s a short list I came up with off the top of my head: